frdedynamics/reg-tek-labs/source/texts/lab2.rst

  #.
 Connect to the local lab WiFi with your device (PC, smartphone, tablet) and go to address_of_ui.
 If all is well,
     go to the next step, else:

     #.
-Check that the LM900 IO is connected to Beckhoff IO modules, see io_list
+Check that the motor IO is connected to Beckhoff IO modules, see io_list
     #.
 Check that IO`s are connected to Beckhoff CX.
     #.
-Check power supply to LM900, IO, CX, router.
+Check power supply to motor, IO, CX, router.
 Turn these on.
     #.
 Wait for green lights.
 Else, call for help.

+WIP!

  #.
 The LIC01 (level indicator and control) CA is a NORSOK I-005 (IEC PAS 63131) template for control of analogue
     signals (PID).
 Select manual, internal mode, play around with the manual output.